ClaireYurev/runner/README.md

 # unicorn-runner-game

+Happy 2201010001 :)

-Procedurally generated freerunner featuring a unicorn
+This is a procedurally generated freerunner featuring a unicorn

+(◕ᴗ◕🌸)

+## Contributing
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+Please make sure to contact me as appropriate.

+## License
+MIT